 Coron is worth visiting especially if you enjoy relaxing by the beach and doing a little bit of exploring and island hopping.
 It may be quiet if you are looking to go there to party for a few days but there are places to enjoy drinks by the beach.

-Fun Things To Do
+Things To Do In Coron Philippines

 Explore Coron Bay

-Find A Dugong
+See A Dugong

-They’re closely related to Manatees.
+They are closely related to Manatees.
 And their body with no dorsal fin or hind limbs.
 The forelimbs or flippers are paddle-like.

 We were able to see a dugong by arranging with local dive or tour operators.
-It takes around a 2 hour boat ride (one way) to the dugong site but it’s definitely worth it.
+It takes around a 2-hour boat ride (one way) to the dugong site but it’s definitely worth it.

 Visit Culion Island

-Currently visitors can see traces of the islands past history.
-You will see photos and exhibits with a guide talking about the islands history.
+Currently, visitors can see traces of the island’s past history.
+You will see photos and exhibits with a guide talking about the island’s history.

 Climb Mount Tapyas

 Climbing to the top of Mount Tapyas sounds like a big challenge when someone says it is over 700 feet above sea level.
-Your trip to Coron would not be complete if you do not try to climb Mount Tapyas.
+Your trip to Coron would not be complete if you did not try to climb Mount Tapyas.

-When you get to the top, you will see the panoramic view of Coron town, Busuanga Island, sunrise, sunset and the surrounding oceans and islands.
+When you get to the top, you will see the panoramic view of Coron Town, Busuanga Island, sunrise, sunset, and the surrounding oceans and islands.

 People usually go there for sunset and can get very busy.
 The stairs are not lit after dark so descend while there is still some light.